Nestled in the middle of the outback, there’s one town that’s known for its colour and culture.

 Stretch those legs and explore Blackall, starting off with this list of fun facts.

-If you want to get to know one of the most famous locals in Blackall, just head to the Universal Garden Centre on Shamrock Street to say ‘g-day’ to Jackie Howe.
+If you want to get to know one of the most famous locals in Blackall, just head to the Universal Garden Centre on Shamrock Street to say ‘g-day’ to Jack Howe.

 The local legend earned his own statue in 1892 after shearing a record breaking 321 sheep by hand in 7.5 hours.